MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-learn-about.md

 > [!NOTE]
 > In general, OCR settings take effect about an hour after being turned on.

-> [!NOTE]
-> For information on OCR functionality in Microsoft Purview Communication Compliance, see **[Create and manage communication compliance policies](communication-compliance-policies.md#optical-character-recognition-ocr)**.
+ For information on OCR functionality in Microsoft Purview Communication Compliance, see **[Create and manage communication compliance policies](communication-compliance-policies.md#optical-character-recognition-ocr)**.

 | Location | Supported Solutions |
 |--------------|----------|